aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 Note: This secret is specific to gMaestro and don't affect customer account beyond the scope of the gMaestro add-on.

+This issue will be mitigated and updated in the following weeks.

 ## Support